Jai0212/Meetup-Mate/README.md

 ## Features
 * **User-Friendly Interface**: Easily create meetup posts and manage meetups with friends through an intuitive interface.
+* **Chatting Option**: Easily discuss the plan in your meetup group.
+You are automatically added once you join a meetup.
 * **Realtime Database**: Utilizes Firebase Realtime Database to store and synchronize user data including profiles, posts, and friends.
 * **Comprehensive Functionality**: Includes user authentication, friend management, and meetup joining capabilities.
 * **Responsive Design**: Optimized for various Android devices, ensuring a consistent experience across different screen sizes.